kevinruscoe/magento-theme-kevinruscoe-blank/README.md

 yarn setup
 ```

+## Node issues?

-[Node issues?
-Head over to https://github.com/nvm-sh/nvm and download it.
-Install with `nvm install --lts`, then require yarn globally.]
+Head over to https://github.com/nvm-sh/nvm#install--update-script and download it.
+Then install a lts version of node with `nvm install --lts`.
+Finally, require yarn globally with `npm -g install yarn`.

 Snowdogs frontend tools requires a `themes.json` file, so make this at `dev/tools/frontools/config/themes.json`.